Involutive bordered Floer homology: The surgery exact triangle

 After this warm-up, the complexes $\CFDAa(\AZ)\DT\CFDa(\HD_{-1})$ and $\CFDAa(\AZ)\DT\CFDa(\HD_0)$; the maps $\Psi$ on them; the morphisms $\phi$ and $\psi$ and induced maps $\Id\DT\phi$ and $\Id\DT\psi$; and the homotopies are shown in Figure~\ref{fig:tri-proof}.

 Again, checking that this diagram is correct reduces to looking at length-two paths.
 Have fun! \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:I-tri}] The framing of $K$ makes $X(K)\coloneqq Y\setminus\nbd(K)$ into a bordered $3$-manifold.
-We claim that the squares in the following diagram commutes up to the dashed homotopies shown:
+We claim that the squares in the following diagram commute up to the dashed homotopies shown:

-Indeed, the fact that the top row commutes on the nose follows from basic properties of the box tensor product~\cite[Lemma 2.3.3]{LOT2}.
-For the second row, commutativity up to the homotopies follows from these properties and Lemma~\ref{lem:surj-loc-com}.
+Indeed, the fact that the top two rows commute on the nose follows from basic properties of the box tensor product~\cite[Lemma 2.3.3]{LOT2}.
+For the third row, commutativity up to the homotopies follows from these properties and Lemma~\ref{lem:surj-loc-com}.
 Further, by Lemma~\ref{lem:surj-loc-com}, the homotopies satisfy